 Public Health England estimated that an average 8,000 people die from flu in England each year.
 Some years that figure reaches 14,000.
 That's more than eight times the number of confirmed cases of measles (91), mumps (717) and rubella (5) combined in 2015.

-You can spread flu to your patients with no symptoms
+You can spread flu to your clients/service users with no symptoms

-Without any knowledge of it happening, you could give flu to the patients/service users you take care of and potentially cause severe complications or even death.
+Without any knowledge of it happening, you could give flu to the clients/service users you take care of and potentially cause severe complications or even death.
 A Lancet study indicates up to 77 per cent of people with flu have no symptoms.
-Keep in mind that up to one third of influenza deaths are in healthy people as this mortality study indicates.
+Keep in mind that up to one third of influenza deaths are in healthy people as this mortality study indicates, and the vaccine protects you too.

 Are you thinking straight?